 Non-BPA members will set their own level of sanction but this must still be set at a fair value representing consequential loss.

 Parking charge notice

-From 1 October 2012 there is nothing to stop cowboy clampers turning into unscrupulous and heavy handed issuers of parking 'tickets'.
+There is nothing to stop one time cowboy clampers turning into unscrupulous and heavy handed issuers of parking 'tickets'.